momentum-mod/docs/content/docs/guide/map_submission/map_submission.md

 In your sounds folder, put all sounds (where relevant) in the following subfolders (make sure to update entities/soundscapes paths).
 Momentum will then load those sounds in those mix groups and appropriate volume sliders should apply.

-Sorry if it messes with pakfile organization, but it's a hard requirement: un-mutable music is notoriously annoying and it's essential for all map sound to use the right mix groups.
+This might mess with existing pakfile organization, but it's a hard requirement: un-mutable music is notoriously annoying, all map sounds must use the correct mix groups.

 | Channel  | Folder   |
 | -------- | -------- |